 The Occupational Safety & Health Act

 Signed into law in 1970, the Occupational Safety and Health Act introduced strict new standards to help create a safe work environment in the industrial setting.
 This law required specific requirements for educating workers on the safety and health risks of their job.
 Since this law, the workers of Texas and the rest of the nation have experienced heightened workplace safety standards.
 However, the law is not always thoroughly enforced, and some companies take advantage of this fact.
 If you believe that a workplace is unsafe, you should notify your supervisors immediately.
 If an employer is made aware of a danger and fails to fix it before an injury occurs, they may be liable for whatever injuries that hazard causes.

-Results Obtained for Texas Workers
+Results Obtained for Industrial Workers in Beaumont, Texas & Nationwide

 Our plant accident attorneys were able to reveal that William Olefins (and others) ignored warnings that the system was unsafe.
 Their negligence virtually ensured that the reboiler would eventually explode.
 Despite being resisted at every step of the way by the energy company, we proved our case and were able to achieve two large settlements for the workers of the plant.
 In total, workers were awarded $33.95 million in damages, allowing them to achieve the financial stability needed to rebuild their lives.